CateGitau/categitau.github.io/_pages/projects.md

 </td>
 <td markdown="1">
 **[Swahili speech dataset: A Swahili speech dataset for low-resource speech tasks.](https://github.com/CateGitau/Swahili-Speech)**
-- Details of the project:<br/>
 - Approximately 2 hours of audio recordings from a native Swahili speaker.<br/>
 - Can be used for low-resource speech tasks

 </td>
 </tr>